This article will describe in detail the provisions of the Triple Talaq bill for Indian Polity.

 Aspirants can refer the UPSC Mains Syllabus at the linked article.

-Arguments in favour triple talaq:
+Arguments against banning of triple talaq:

 - It is well established that criminalising something does not have any deterrent effect on its practice.
 The harsh punishment defies the doctrine of proportionality.